lv042/Weather-Wizard/docs/research_question.md

 - Comparison of PHP and Golang backend development

 Secondary data topics (books, articles, websites, etc.)
-- What are benefits of Golang?
-- What are the disadvantages of Golang?
+- What are the benefits of developing in Golang?
-- How to build a backend in Golang?
+- What libraries and technologies can be used for backend development in Golang?
-- What is the best architecture for a backend in Golang?
+- What is the best architecture for a Weather Wizard backend in Golang?
-- What libraries should you use?